cisco-ce/roomos.cisco.com/doc/MTR/MTROnBoarding.md

 # Onboarding

 **NOTE:** Read the [Requirements article](https://roomos.cisco.com/doc/MTR/Requirements) before onboarding a Cisco collaboration device.
-When you have a Room Bar, you need to register both the Room Bar and the Room Navigator.
+When you have a device with a Room Navigator, you need to register both the device and the Room Navigator.
 If you are prevented from signing in on your Room Navigator, check your Device settings in Intune, before signing in again.
 Read [this article](https://roomos.cisco.com/doc/MTR/Requirements#microsoft-authentication-and-intune) for more information on Microsoft authentication and Intune.

 1. Select the **Language** for the device and tap the **Start** button.
 If your device is running an older software version, tap **Try the new onboarding**.